jmcnally17/bank-tech-test/README.md

 All the main functions that are intended to be called by the user were put in `Account`.
 The functions from the other classes are called in `Account` when needed.
 This made sense to me due to the fact the account is what the user would be interacting with.

 I focused on coding the main functionality before dealing with edge cases.
-I made conditionals for each way the user could enter invalid input for the amount and date of the transactions, one at a time. `deposit` and `withdraw` accounted for edge cases regarding the amount, because it is `Account`s responsibility to monitor the balance. `addTransaction` accounted for edge cases regarding the date, because `TransactionLog` keeps a record of all previous transactions so I felt it would be appropriate for this class to also check if a valid date has been given.
+I made conditionals for each way the user could enter invalid input for the amount and date of the transactions, one at a time. `deposit()` and `withdraw()` accounted for edge cases regarding the amount, because it was `Account`s responsibility to monitor the balance. `addTransaction()` accounted for edge cases regarding the date, because `TransactionLog` keeps a record of all previous transactions so I felt it would be appropriate for this class to also check if a valid date has been given.
 Once I felt I had covered all bases, I went about refactoring these functions by using private methods for checking errors.
 These methods would then branch into further private methods to account for each type of error that could occur.
 This branching was made to make each function short and readable to the point where it is clear to see the responsibility of each one.

 I encountered an interesting bug when creating these private functions.
 I was testing my code in `node` by making multiple deposits and withdrawals with amounts with two decimal places and found that `this.balance` appeared to become a float with more than two decimal places.
 I researched this and found that this is due to the way Javascript estimates floats.
-This bug was solved by lines [23](https://github.com/jmcnally17/bank-tech-test/blob/main/src/account.js#L23) and [35](https://github.com/jmcnally17/bank-tech-test/blob/main/src/account.js#L23) which set `this.balance` back to a two decimal place float before creating the transaction.
+This bug was solved by two lines of code in `deposit()` and `withdraw()` which set `this.balance` back to a two decimal place float before creating the transaction.

-The only other refactoring of functions needed was in `formatLog` in `Statement` which would use a private method that would branch in a similar way as used before.
+The only other refactoring of functions needed was in `formatLog()` in `Statement` which would use a private method that would branch in a similar way as used before.
 Each branch would cover for each type of transaction.

+Later in the development process, I decided to make a few changes.
+Rather than storing the balance in a variable in `Account`, the balance of the account is now calculated by the transaction history.
+This made my `Account` class slightly shorter and also seemed to removed the bug I mentioned earlier with `this.balance` gaining more than two decimal places.
+At this point, I also removed `getBalance()` as it was no longer needed.
+The transaction log now also saves actual `Date` instances when making transactions which are then formatted in `Statement` using `toLocaleDateString()` in order to create the same formatting of the statament as before.